tensorlakeai/indexify/docs/docs/getting_started.md

 ### Automatic extraction and indexing

-Indexify automatically watches your data repository and runs your extractors whenever new documents are added.
+Indexify automatically watches your namespace and runs your extractors whenever new documents are added.
 Let's go through an example.

-#### Add a new document to the repository
+#### Add a new document to the namespace

 === "python"

     ```python
-    repo.add_documents("Steph Curry is also an amazing player!")
+    client.add_documents("Steph Curry is also an amazing player!")
     ```

 === "curl"

     ```shell
-    curl -v -X POST http://localhost:8900/repositories/default/add_texts \
+    curl -v -X POST http://localhost:8900/namespaces/default/add_texts \
     -H "Content-Type: application/json" \
     -d '{"documents": [
             {"text": "Steph Curry is also an amazing player!"}